Deciding to Apply (top)

 How does the Selection Committee determine who is accepted?

 The application process is blind, which means that the readers do not know the names associated with the applications they are reading.
 Each application is assigned a number which the readers will use to identify the applicants.
 Each member of the Selection Committee reads every application independently, then selects the applicants that he or she feels would compose a complete qualified and well-rounded community.
 The Selection Committee does not collectively discuss the merits of individual applicants.
-After the committee members submit their votes, the votes are tabulated by the system, and the Senior Resident, and the Accommodations Director inform the Dean of Students of the results.
+After the committee members submit their votes, the votes are tabulated by the system, and the Senior Resident informs the University Dean of Students of the results.
 In the event of a tie, the Selection Committee will be asked to re-rank the applicants involved in the tie.
 Offers and waitlist positions will be determined based on the number of votes each applicant receives from the committee.

 Other Questions (top)